-395 6 Conclusions
+6 Conclusions

-The aerodynamic characterisation of the wake of a wind turbine model and its effect on the load of a downstream similar wind turbine model consequent to a dynamic positive (misalignment scenario) or negative (realignment scenario) yaw variation were experimentally studied for different incoming flow conditions, Reynolds scales and induction factors by using porous discs.
+- 345 The aerodynamic characterisation of the wake of a wind turbine model and its effect on the load of a downstream similar wind turbine model consequent to a dynamic positive (misalignment scenario) or negative (realignment scenario) yaw variation were experimentally studied for different incoming flow conditions, Reynolds scales and induction factors by using porous discs.
 Wake deviation, available wind power or thrust variations were the main metrics estimated from PIV and aerodynamic load measurements.
-First, the wake deviation angle and the thrust coefficient of the downstream wind turbine model were analysed as a function of different yaw angles in static conditions.
+First, the wake deviation angle and the thrust coefficient of the downstream wind turbine model were analysed - 350 as a function of different yaw angles in static conditions.
 Then, the duration, start and end of the temporal response of the metrics to a dynamic yaw variation were estimated and compared.
 The main results are summarized below.
 Overall results do not show any noticeable influence of the flow conditions (Homogeneous Isotropic flows or Atmospheric boundary layer flow), or of the Reynolds scales on the static and dynamical properties of the different metrics.
-The influence of the degree of physical modelling of the wind turbine (porous disc versus rotating wind turbine model) on the results had not been studied since it was assumed that this feature does not play a major role in the yawed far-wake dynamics, but this question needs to be further investigated.
-Concerning the characterisation of the magnitude of the wake deviation in static yaw conditions, results show that the wake deviation is one order of magnitude lower than the yaw increment and that the relationship between the
+The influence of the degree of physical modelling of the wind turbine (porous disc versus rotating wind turbine model) on the results had not been studied

-410 thrust increment is much lower than in the case of lower porosity.
-However, while a relevant influence of the porosity on the wake deviation angle and thrust magnitude of the downstream wind turbine model is found in static conditions, no significant influence of porosity is observed in dynamic yaw variation conditions.
+- 355 since it was assumed that this feature does not play a major role in the yawed far-wake dynamics, but this question needs to be further investigated.
+Concerning the characterisation of the magnitude of the wake deviation in static yaw conditions, results show that the wake deviation is one order of magnitude lower than the yaw increment and that the relationship between the wake deviation and the yaw angles is non linear as previously found in the literature.
+In the case of a higher porosity level the thrust increment is much lower than in the case of lower porosity.
+However, while a relevant influence of the porosity on the - 360 wake deviation angle and thrust magnitude of the downstream wind turbine model is found in static conditions, no significant influence of porosity is observed in dynamic yaw variation conditions.
 On the other hand, in these conditions, the analysis of the three metrics reveals different temporal characteristics depending on whether yaw variation is positive or negative.
 In general, the wake deviation transient has slightly shorter duration and starts later for the negative yaw variation than for the positive one.

-wake deviation and the vaw angles is non linear as previously found in the literature.
-In the case of a higher porosity level the

-415 A proper knowledge of such effects could help to determine the time necessary for the wake steering to totally develop.
-On the contrary, the thrust variation starts later for the positive yaw manoeuvre than for the negative one.
+A proper knowledge of such effects could help to determine the time necessary for the wake steering to totally develop.
+On - 365 the contrary, the thrust variation starts later for the positive yaw manoeuvre than for the negative one.
 The influence of the yaw manoeuvre speed was tested and doubling the yaw manoeuvre speed does not seem to influence the wake or load dynamics.
 Finally, the study shows that the same dynamical properties of the wake of the upstream wind turbine and load variation of the downstream wind turbine cannot be generalised to any yaw variation configurations, and that the advection velocity should be assumed to be different according to the yaw manoeuvre direction.
-A first step in proposing fitting coefficients was made in 420 order to support a dynamic model of the wake deviation or the thrust for positive or negative yaw variations.
-However, further development will be performed to confirm the reliability of the proposed models.
+A first step in proposing fitting coefficients was made in order to support a dynamic model of the wake deviation or the thrust for positive or negative yaw variations.
+However, Further - 370 order to support a dynamic model of the wake deviation or the thrust for positive or negative yaw variations.
+However, Further development will be performed to confirm the reliability of the proposed models.